 Lawrence Zammit M.A.
-(Econ.) - Chairman Franco Azzopardi M.Sc.
-(Leicester), F.I.A., C.P.A. - Non Executive Andre Camilleri LL.D, Dip.
+(Econ.) - Chairman

+Franco Azzopardi M.Sc.
+(Leicester), F.I.A., C.P.A. - Non Executive

+Andre Camilleri LL.D, Dip.
 Econ. & Ind.
-Law (Milan) - Non Executive Catherine Calleja B.A.(Hons.), A.C.I.I. - Executive and Company Secretary Michael Gatt - Non Executive Philip Micallef B.Sc.(Eng.), M.I.E.E., C.Eng., Eur.
+Law (Milan) - Non Executive

+Catherine Calleja B.A.(Hons.), A.C.I.I. - Executive and Company Secretary

+Michael Gatt - Non Executive

+Philip Micallef B.Sc.(Eng.), M.I.E.E., C.Eng., Eur.
 Ing., M.B.A.
-(Warwick) - Non Executive Karen Pace - Non Executive, BA (Hons) Accty, AIA, CPA (appointed 17 June 2021) Matthew von Brockdorff F.C.I.I. - Managing Director and Chief Executive Officer
+(Warwick) - Non Executive

+Karen Pace - Non Executive, BA (Hons) Accty, AIA, CPA (appointed 17 June 2021)

+Matthew von Brockdorff F.C.I.I. - Managing Director and Chief Executive Officer

 The board maintains close links with senior management both through the active board committees but also through various joint meetings relating to strategy development and reporting as well as joint learning and development sessions on various topics.
-The board is fully involved in the budgetary and Own Risk and Solvency Assessment (ORSA) processes and regularly meets with key function holders including the Company's actuaries.
-Regular reporting of key results enables the board to be able to continuously asses the Company's performance, its current and future strengths and weaknesses as well as being able to have enough information to be able to constructively challenge and develop strategy as well as satisfy itself on the integrity of the financial information, internal controls and risk management systems in place.
+The board is fully involved in the budgetary and

+Own Risk and Solvency Assessment (ORSA) processes and regularly meets with key function holders including the PCC's actuaries.
+Regular reporting of key results enables the board to be able to continuously asses the Group's performance, its current and future strengths and weaknesses as well as being able to have enough information to be able to constructively challenge and develop strategy as well as satisfy itself on the integrity of the financial information, internal controls and risk management systems in place.

-The positions of the independent Chairman and Managing Director are separate and there is a clear division of responsibilities between the running of the board and the executive responsibility for leading the Company.
+The positions of the independent Chairman and Managing Director are separate and there is a clear division of responsibilities between the running of the board and the executive responsibility for leading the Solo Undertaking.
 The independent Chairman serves as a mentor for the CEO.
 The five other non-executive directors appointed are of sufficient calibre and standing to balance the strength of character of the Chair and executive directors.

 In line with the System of Governance requirements under the Solvency II Directive and the Commission Delegated Regulations, the board has delegated specific responsibilities to board committees.
-This is also provided for in the memorandum and articles of the Company.
-Non-executive directors chair five board committees and through these committees, directors can take more active roles in the development of strategy in the different areas of the organisation under review, meet more members of the management team, recognise and support innovation within the management of the company, always striking a balance between enterprise and control at Atlas.
+This is also provided for in the memorandum and articles of the PCC.
+Non-executive directors chair five board committees and through these committees, directors can take more active roles in the development of strategy in the different areas of the organisation under review, meet more members of the management team, recognise and support innovation within the management of the PCC, always striking a balance between enterprise and control at Atlas.

-The primary role of the Chair is to focus the board on the determination of the Company's strategy and direction.
+The primary role of the Chair is to focus the board on the determination of the PCC's strategy and direction.
 He leads the board and sets the agenda and the order of that agenda, in collaboration with the Company Secretary.
 The Chair ensures that the board receives precise, timely and clear information.
 He encourages discussion and participation of all directors during meetings as well as constructive relations between executive and non-executive directors.
 Where possible, he directs discussion to the emergence of a consensual view and sums up discussions to ensure the accurate recording and follow up of the key decisions taken.
-Mr Lawrence Zammit, as Chair of the board, also chairs the Atlas Holdings board where the significant shareholding groups of the Company appoint directors.
-This ensures effective communication with shareholders.